Additional data import into Jira Issues cube

-Please at first read about eazyBI cubes, dimensions and measures as well as eazyBI Jira data model - you will need to understand multi-dimensional data model to be able to map new source data columns to cube dimensions and measures.
+Please at first read about eazyBI cubes, dimensions and measures as well as the eazyBI Jira data model - you will need to understand the multi-dimensional data model to be able to map new source data columns to cube dimensions and measures.

 From Source Data tab select Add new source application or Source Files tab to upload new source data.

 Source data preparation

 Before data import, it is necessary to see if the source data have a column by which eazyBI will be able to find members you would like to map imported measures or properties.
 It should be either Project key, Issue key, Time dimension (see which date formats are recognized by eazyBI as date or date-time), full Sprint name, or any of the member IDs or names matching the eazyBI dimension member names.

 If you have selected any of the source applications, please first follow the source parameter specification

 No source parameters are necessary in the case of source file upload; you can proceed directly to preview the data that will be imported.

 The next step is column mapping to Jira dimensions and defining what will be the new measures and properties.